alan-turing-institute/advent-of-code-2024/day-01/gpt_jack/README.md

 ## Log

+Attempts in December 2024 (attempting to solve one day later):

 | Day    | Part 1 solved | Part 1 prompts | Part 2 solved | Part 2 prompts | Notes |
 | ---- | ---- | ---- | ----| ---- |  ----------- |
 | 1  | ✅ | 3 | ✅ | 1 | Had to prompt it to write something to load the input file, and then tell it the input file format.
 Otherwise solved it without issues. |